RedFlagAI/spaCy-entity-linker/README.md

 ## Note

 The Entity Linker at the current state is still experimental and should not be used in production mode.
+NOTE: Redflag's SubjectModel filtering addresses these issues, making it suitable for our use case.

 ## Performance